gSchool/shapes_javascript_inheritance/README.md

 ## Bonus

-* Implement an eqilateral triangle object.
+* Implement an equilateral triangle object.
 Have it inherit from shape as well.
 * When you implement draw, try to figure out how to print the shape to the screen including color.
 You can change the color of a symbol like ```*``` and fill the entire shape with those symbols.
 For example

 ```